-An extensive knowledge base (servicenow.nd.edu) is also available 24/7.
-It can be used to find most answers to your IT questions with the convenient search or automated chat feature.
+An extensive knowledge base and self-service portal (servicenow.nd.edu) is also available 24/7.
+It can be used to find most answers to IT questions with the convenient search or automated chat feature.

 Students and faculty can also take advantage of a variety of media services through Notre Dame Studios.
 These services include video streaming, video and audio production, virtual events and post-production services.